Paras-245/notes/dsa with cpp/12_Binary Search.md

-- binary search only work only on monotonic(either d)
+- binary search only work only on monotonic(either increasing order or decreasing order)
+-